mefellows/linkedin2cv/README.md

 LinkedIn 2 CV
 ==============

-Turn your LinkedIn Profile into a professional resume in many formats (PDF / HTML5 / Latex / Asciidoc)
+Turn your LinkedIn Profile into a professional resume in many formats (PDF / HTML5 / LaTeX / Asciidoc)

 ## Motivations